ashk4n1/option_pricing/README.md

 # Introduction

-This repository represents a web app for calculating European Options prices, including computation and visualization of the Option Greeks.
+This repository represents a web app for calculating European Options prices, including the computation and the visualization of the Option Greeks.

-The model has various parameters that user needs to adjust:
+The model has various parameters that user should adjust:

-1 - Type of option(Call or put)
+1. Type of option (Call or put)
-2 - Spot price
+2. Spot price
-3 - Strike
+3. Strike
-4 - Volatility
+4. Volatility
-5 - Expiry date
+5. Expiry date
-6 - Risk-free rate
+6. Risk-free rate

 # Files